 Kathryn has a passion and interest in dealing with equestrian, agricultural, and rural diversification schemes.
 With the broad experience gained while working in the public sector, Kathryn is able to assist and advise on any planning matter.

 Mark joined the team at Parker Dann in 2009, with a degree in Geography and Town Planning from the University of Birmingham.
-He subsequently completed a Masters degree at the University of Brighton and is now working towards becoming a member of the Royal Town Planning Institute.
+He subsequently completed a Masters degree at the University of Brighton.
+He is a member of the Royal Town Planning Institute.

 He formerly worked for Wealden District Council in their Planning Policy Team, formulating policy for the Council’s Core Strategy.
 At Wealden, Mark undertook in-depth work on the Council’s Strategic Housing Land Availability Assessment (SHLAA), including analysing the suitability of potential sites for future housing development.
 He has been involved in a number of residential planning applications on a variety of scales and has provided detailed advice on prematurity issues, prior to bringing sites forward ahead of Site Allocations Documents.